lidofinance/docs/docs/contracts/lido.md

 balanceOf(account) = shares[account] * totalPooledEther / totalShares
 ```

-- `shares` - map of user account balances
+- `shares` - map of user account shares.
+Every time user deposit ether, it converted to shares and added to current user shares.

+- `totalShares` sum of shares of all account in `shares` map

 - `totalPooledEther` is a sum of three types of ether owned by protocol:

-  - bufferedBalance - deposit which stored on contract and not deposited to official Deposit contract
+  - buffered balance - ether stored on contract and haven't deposited to official Deposit contract yet.
-  - beaconBalance - total amount of ether on validator accounts
-  - transientBalance - submitted to the official Deposit contract but not yet visible in the beacon state.
+  - transient balance - ether submitted to the official Deposit contract but not yet visible in the beacon state.

-- `totalShares` sum of all shares in `shares` map
+  - beacon balance - total amount of ether on validator accounts.
+This value reported by oracles and makes strongest impact to stETH total supply change.

 For example, assume that we have: